Residents express concerns over final Council districts map

 “I think if you looked at that map it might give us hope,” said Mather.

-Representatives from the Asian-American community expressed displeasure with both maps, and the fact that there is no minority opportunity district for
+Representatives from the Asian-American community expressed displeasure with both maps, and the fact that there is no minority opportunity district for Asian-Americans, and, in fact, no publicly-available data on the district breakdowns until requested.

 Fred McGhee spoke as past-president of the Montopolis Neighborhood Association.
 He questioned moving Montopolis from District 2 to 3, saying its historical associations were with Dove Springs and Del Valle.
 He said that though he would respect the choice to move the district north, he questioned the motivation behind that choice.